 As for formal education, I have a BA in Philosophy from the University of Guelph, a postgraduate certificate in Small Business Entrepreneurship from George Brown College, and a certificate in Web Writing & Social Media Communication from the University of Toronto.

-Marketing strategy is not a strict science, and is more like philosophy.
-The most successful philosophies are based on timeless human characteristics and therefore withstand the test of time.
-That’s how I measure my work too.
+Marketing strategy is not a strict science.
+It is more like a combination of philosophy and human psychology.
+The most impactful lessons are based on ancient human traits, and therefore the best ideas withstand the test of time.
+That’s how I approach my work too.

-For the past two years, I operated my business as a digital marketing agency, which has enabled me to find, vet, and manage a team of specialized contractors from around the world.
-My business model entailed building strategies for my clients and marking up the work of my team.
+For the past two years, I operated my business as a distributed digital marketing agency, which has enabled me to find, qualify, and manage a team of specialized contractors and consultants from around the world.

-It felt inefficient to work that way, and I like being a trusted advisor to my clients, in full alignment with their success.
-As a result, I am slowly transitioning to purely strategy consulting under my own personal brand.
+I prefer to be a trusted advisor to my clients, in full alignment with their success.
+As a result, I transitioned to digital strategy consulting under my own name instead of an agency.

-If I ever disappear, they retain their suppliers, which is crucial to continuity.
-For those on the Advisory or Mentorship program, I’ll teach you how to independently source and vet these suppliers.
+That means if I ever “get hit by the lottery”, as I like to say, my clients retain their relationship with these contractors.
+This is is crucial to continuity and retaining knowledge over time.
+For those on an Advisory or Mentorship program, I’ll teach you how to source and vet these specialists yourself.